Sand Volleyball Rules

 SPIKING & BLOCKING

-The receiving team is not allowed to block or spike.
+The receiving team is not allowed to block or spike the serve.
 (I.e., contact the ball above the top of the net.)

 A spiker must contact the ball on his/her own side of the net, but may in the course of the follow through reach over (but not touch) the net.
 A player is allowed to go underneath the net as long as there is not interference with the other team.

 Backline players while inside the attack zone (10 feet from the net, judged by officials) may not play the ball directly into the opposite court if contact is made when any part of the ball is above the top of the net.
 Two formations are allowed in sand volleyball, a diamond or a box.
 In a diamond formation, only the server cannot attack at the net.
 In a box formation, the back two players cannot attack at the net.

 The team, which has affected the block, shall have the right to three more contacts, with the blocker having the right to make the first of the three allowable hits.

 A ball hit into the net, by a team may still be kept in play (up to 3 hits) provided that the net is not touched by a player.

 Players may not touch the net.
 If 2 opposing players touch the net simultaneously, the ball is declared dead and is replayed.

 The ball must be returned over the net in 3 hits or less.